top of page

 Allan Campbell (Public Officer)

-Allan Campbell is manager of The Cedars, The Estate of the Artist Hans Heysen, and curator of collections of both Hans and Nora Heysen.
+Allan Campbell is the retiring manager of The Cedars, The Estate of the Artist Hans Heysen, and curator of collections of both Hans and Nora Heysen.
 Allan acted as committee chair until 2012, and is the Public Officer of Heysen Sculpture Biennial Inc.

 bottom of page